Sweet Home Alabama (film): Filming

 Although centered in a fictional version of the town of Pigeon Creek, near a fictional version of Greenville, Alabama, the film was mostly shot in Georgia.
 The Carmichael Plantation, which Melanie tells the reporter is her childhood home, is the Oak Hill Berry Museum, a historic landmark in Georgia which is near the campus of Berry College in Rome, Georgia.

-Sweet Home Alabama was the first film allowed to shoot in New York City after the September 11, 2001 attacks.
-It was also the first film allowed to film at Tiffany's since Breakfast at Tiffany's (1961).
+Sweet Home Alabama was the first film allowed to be shot in New York City after the September 11, 2001 attacks.
+It was also the first film allowed to film at Tiffany & Co. since Breakfast at Tiffany's (1961).

 The streets and storefronts of Crawfordville, Georgia, were used as the backdrop for the Catfish Festival and other downtown scenes.
 The coonhound cemetery was on Moore Street in Crawfordville and the bar was located at Heavy's Barbecue near the town.
 Glass that forms when lightning hits sand, as in the film, is called fulgurite.

 Jake's glassblowing shop was filmed at an old mill named Starr's Mill, in Fayette County, Georgia.
-Wynn's Pond in Sharpsburg, Georgia, is the location where Jake lands his plane.
+Wynn's Pond in Sharpsburg, Georgia, is where Jake lands his plane.
 The historic homes shown at Melanie's return to Pigeon Creek were shot in Eufaula, Alabama.

 Release

 Critical response

-This film received mostly mixed reviews from critics.
-On Rotten Tomatoes, the film holds a critical score of 38% based on 159 reviews, with an average rating of 5.19/10.
+This film received mostly negative reviews from critics.
+On Rotten Tomatoes, the film holds a critical score of 38% based on 160 reviews, with an average rating of 5.19/10.
 The site's critics consensus reads: "Reese Witherspoon is charming enough, but the road to Alabama is well-traveled."
 At Metacritic, the film has a weighted average score of 45 out of 100 based on 35 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A–" on an A+ to F scale.

-Roger Ebert, critic for the Chicago Sun Times, awarded it three-out-of-four stars, commenting, "It is a fantasy, a sweet, light-hearted fairy tale with Reese Witherspoon at its center.
+Roger Ebert, critic for the Chicago Sun Times, awarded it three out of four stars, commenting, "It is a fantasy, a sweet, light-hearted fairy tale with Reese Witherspoon at its center.
 She is as lovable as Doris Day would have been in this role...
 So I enjoyed Witherspoon and the local color, but I am so very tired of the underlying premise."
 Andrew Sarris, critic for the New York Observer, said that the movie "Would be an unendurable viewing experience for this ultra-provincial New Yorker if 26-year-old Reese Witherspoon were not on hand to inject her pure fantasy character, Melanie Carmichael, with a massive infusion of old-fashioned Hollywood magic."